sarthakvk/rtt/README.md

 5. Translated text is converted into speech using the TTS module.
 6. Synthesized audio is sent back to the frontend and played to the user.

+### Real-Time Streaming

+The application achieves real-time translation and communication through the following mechanisms:

+- **WebSocket Connections**: Maintains persistent connections between the client and server to allow continuous streaming of audio data.
+This ensures low latency communication.
+- **Streaming Audio Processing**: Audio data is captured and sent to the server in small chunks, which are immediately processed by the STT and translation modules.
+This allows for quick feedback and minimizes delay.
+- **Asynchronous Processing**: Uses asynchronous programming to handle multiple concurrent connections and process incoming audio streams without blocking the main execution thread.
+This helps in maintaining the responsiveness of the application even with multiple users.
+- Although the tranlation only happens when we detect a complete sentence, this part is handled by azure's speech sdk

 ## Installation

 To set up this project locally, follow these steps: